Worst Directors List

 Dishonorable: None

-Opinion: What makes Jules White unbelievable is he didn't have a Three Stooges short film that's rated higher than '3' except for two which received '4' and '5' from me.
+Opinion: What makes Jules White unbelievable is that he didn't have a Three Stooges short film that's rated higher than '3' except for two which received '4' and '5' from me.
 None of them was funny.
-When a different director was used, they were finally better, thus higher ratings.
+When a different director was used, they were finally better, thus earning higher ratings from me.

 3. Wes Craven